 Cotswolds lodges with hot tubs

 Each of the eight lodges with hot tubs offers a truly unique escape.
-We stayed in Kaiser Kabin, named after one of the family dogs – quite possibly, my new favourite place in the world.
+We stayed in Kaiser Kabin, named after one of the family dogs and I’d go back in a heartbeat.

 Join my 'Behind the Scenes' newsletter